addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Marionette follows a similar philosophy to Backbone in that it provides a suite of components that can be used independently of each other, or used together to create a significant advantages for us as developers.
 But it steps above the structural components of Backbone and provides an application layer, with more than a dozen components and building blocks.

 Marionette's components range greatly in the features they provide, but they all work together to create a composite application layer that can both reduce boilerplate code and provide a much needed application structure.
-Its core components include:

-* [**Marionette.Application**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.md): An application object that starts your app via initializers, and more
-* [**Marionette.Application.module**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.application.module.md): Create modules and sub-modules within the application
-* [**Marionette.AppRouter**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.approuter.md): Reduce your routers to nothing more than configuration
-* [**Marionette.View**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.view.md): The base View type that other Marionette views extend from (not intended to be used directly)
-* [**Marionette.ItemView**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.itemview.md): A view that renders a single item
-* [**Marionette.CollectionView**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.collectionview.md): A view that iterates over a collection, and renders individual `ItemView` instances for each model
-* [**Marionette.CompositeView**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.compositeview.md): A collection view and item view, for rendering leaf-branch/composite model hierarchies
-* [**Marionette.Region**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.region.md): Manage visual regions of your application, including display and removal of content
-* [**Marionette.Layout**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.layout.md): A view that renders a layout and creates region managers to manage areas within it
-* [**Marionette.EventAggregator**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.eventaggregator.md): An extension of Backbone.Events, to be used as an event-driven or pub-sub tool
-* [**Marionette.EventBinder**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.eventbinder.md): An event binding manager, to facilitate binding and unbinding of events
-* [**Marionette.Renderer**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.renderer.md): Render templates with or without data, in a consistent and common manner
-* [**Marionette.TemplateCache**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.templatecache.md): Cache templates that are stored in `<script>` blocks, for faster subsequent access
-* [**Marionette.Callbacks**](https://github.com/marionettejs/backbone.marionette/blob/master/docs/marionette.callbacks.md): Manage a collection of callback methods, and execute them as needed
+Its core components include various and specialized view types that take the boilerplate out of rendering common Backbone.Model and Backbone.Collection scenarios; an Application object and Module architecture to scale applications across sub-applications, features and files; integration of a command pattern, event aggregator, and request/response mechanism; and many more object types that can be extended in a myriad of ways to create an architecture that facilitates an application's specific needs.

-But like Backbone itself, you're not required to use all of Marionette's components just because you want to use some of them.
-You can pick and choose which features you want to use and when.
+In spite of the large number of constructs that Marionette provides, though, you're not required to use all of it just because you want to use some of it.
+Much like Backbone itself, you can pick and choose which features you want to use and when.
 This allows you to work with other Backbone frameworks and plugins very easily.
 It also means that you are not required to engage in an all-or-nothing migration to begin using Marionette.

 ### Boilerplate Rendering Code